How can I find funding for my idea?

 What if the grant I want to apply for requires matching funds?

 Start by thinking generally about the purpose of your project, considering prospective funding sources, developing a tentative budget based on your requirements, developing timelines for implementing your project and considering the degree of commitment required from the College.
 Review the resource identification section and proposal preparation section of this site.
-Discuss your idea with your department chair and with Linda DeMeritt, dean of the College.
-Contact Ann Areson, associate vice president, foundation & corporate relations, at (814) 332-2348.
+Discuss your idea with your department chair and then contact the Office of Foundation & Corporate Relations at (814) 332-3864.

 Our office can help you in a number of ways.
 For example, we can work with you to: